-- 1. Buildings within 20 feet of sidewalks must have at least one functional entry along a sidewalk. - 2.
-Buildings within 20 feet of sidewalks must have one functional entry for every 60 feet of facade along the front lot line and 100 feet of facade along side lot lines, or fraction thereof, along sidewalks. - 3.
-Building facades within 20 feet of sidewalks must have a minimum of 15% glazing for all upper floor facades. - 4.
+- 1. Buildings must have one functional entry for every 60 feet of facade along the front lot line and 100 feet of facade along side lot lines, or fraction thereof, along sidewalks. - 2.
+Building facades oriented towards sidewalks must have a minimum of 15% glazing for all upper floor facades. - 3.
 The ground floor building facade along the Primary Retail Corridor must be configured as follows: - a.
-50% clear glass is required along the facade. - b.
+50% clear glass is required along the ground floor facade. - b.
 Building entries may be recessed from the facade up to 8 feet in depth. - c.
 Awnings may project into the right-of-way to within two feet of the curb. - d.
 Display windows may project into yards. - e.
-The first 30 feet of ground floor building depth along the Primary Retail Corridor must be used for retail display, dining, or office. - 5.
-Facade elements above the ground floor may project into yards. - 6.
+The first 30 feet of ground floor building depth along the Primary Retail Corridor must be used for retail and related display, dining, lobby or waiting areas, or open office. - 4.
+Facade elements above the ground floor may project into yards. - 5.
 Commercial activities, including food service and seating, may occupy yards.